Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 EasyBuild will then use existing modules for dependencies if those are already on the system or in your personal or project stack.

-Note however that the **built-in easyconfig files that come with EasyBuild do not work on LUMI** at the moment.
+Note however that the **built-in easyconfig files that come with EasyBuild do not work in the LUMI stack.**

 -   For the GNU toolchain there would be problems with MPI.
 EasyBuild uses Open MPI and that needs to be configured differently to work well on LUMI, and there are also still issues with getting it to collaborate with the resource manager as it is installed on LUMI.

+    EESSI comes with an Open MPI built differently and specifically for LUMI, so it should be possible to install many packages for the foss toolchain and its subtoolchains on top of an EESSI installation as [discussed in the EFP docs](https://docs.my-eurohpc.eu/software-catalog/adding-software/).

 -   The Intel-based toolchains have their problems also.
 At the moment, the Intel compilers with the AMD CPUs can be a problematic cocktail.
 There have been performance and correctness problems